Welcome to Butler Township, Butler County, PA

 For information on rates check out the Trash & Recycling page.

-Beginning on January 1, 2019, Waste Management will be the solid waste and recycling hauler for Butler Township.
+As of January 1, 2019, Waste Management is the residential solid waste and recycling hauler for Butler Township.
 With this new contract, Household Hazardous Waste and Electronic Recycling Collection will be included in your monthly fee.
 To participate in this program please read the following information provided by Waste Management and follow the instructions to set up a pick up.

 For a printable version of the information click This Link.

 The following links contain information on how you can dispose of your electronic waste, as well as, other recyclable materials and hazardous waste:

 - Butler County Recycling and Waste Management Department Website